(1898/2012) H. G. Wells, Gollancz, hrdbk, £8.99, xv + 185pp, ISBN 978-0-575-11535-4

-And so there you have it: a strong recommendation for both Wells' story and particular the 2012 hardback edition of The War of the Worlds, just pipping the Oxford University Press edition in terms of production values (hardback and slightly larger font), but the Oxford University Press for a more expansive introduction, page footnotes (compiled into an Appendix) and two maps.
-Either of these are a 'must buy' for any SF collector whose copy is battered and a great birthday/Christmas gift for tempting teenagers to dip a toe into SF.
+And so there you have it: a strong recommendation for both Wells' story and particular the 2012 Gollancz hardback of The War of the Worlds, just pipping the Oxford University Press edition in terms of production values (hardback and slightly larger font), but the Oxford University Press for a more expansive introduction, page footnotes (compiled into an Appendix) and two maps.
+Either of these are a 'must buy' for any SF collector whose copy may by now be battered and a great birthday/Christmas gift for tempting teenagers to dip a toe into SF.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]

 [One Page Futures Short Stories | Recent Site Additions | Most Recent Seasonal Science Fiction News]

 [Posted: 13.1.15 | Last Updated: 17.9.15 | Contact | Copyright | Privacy]